Karen Dillon (filmmaker)

-Karen Dillon is a filmmaker, educator and arts administrator who is currently the Executive Director of the Chandler Center for the Arts.
-Prior to coming to the Chandler, Dillon was the Executive Director of the Green Mountain Film Festival.
+Karen Dillon is a filmmaker, educator, arts administrator and executive director of the Chandler Center for the Arts.
+Prior to coming to the Chandler, Dillon was the executive director of the Green Mountain Film Festival.

 Biography

 Dillon was born in Ulysses, Kansas.
-She received a BFA from the School of Visual Arts in photography and film, and her MFA in film writing, directing and producing from Columbia University.
+She received a BFA from the School of Visual Arts in photography and film and her MFA in film writing, directing, and producing from Columbia University.

 Dillon is also a film educator who has taught filmmaking and screenwriting at Columbia University, the Kansas City Art Institute, and Norwich University.
-She also lived in Abu Dhabi and worked at Higher Colleges of Technology, Abu Dhabi Women's College teaching media to Emirate women.
-She was a founding partner and editor of the magazine, Blue Sky, Green Earth in Lawrence, Kansas.
+She also lived in Abu Dhabi and worked at the Higher Colleges of Technology, Abu Dhabi Women's College, teaching media to Emirati women.
+She was a founding partner and editor of the magazine, Blue Sky, Green Earth, in Lawrence, Kansas.

-She lives on a small farm in Riverton, Vermont and raises dairy goats and saffron.
+She lived on a small farm in Berlin, Vermont, and raised dairy goats and grew Crocus sativus when she was there.

 Awards

-Her film script, Birds With Teeth won a screenwriting award from the Alfred P. Sloan Foundation.
+Her film script, Birds with Teeth, won a screenwriting award from the Alfred P. Sloan Foundation.